badgerloop-software/sc1-driver-io/README.md

     ./solar-car-dashboard
     ```
 ### Start on boot
-   To start the program on boot
+   To start the program on boot we need to edit the rc.local file.
    ```
    sudo -i
    nano /etc/rc.local